wezm/wezm.net/v2/content/posts/2026/loongarch-mini-pc-m700s/index.md

 {{ audio(src="posts/2026/loongarch-mini-pc-m700s/fan-noise.mp3", caption="Listen to the fan.") }}

 Opening the top of the case requires removing the two screws on the back panel above the ports.
-Then using something thin in one of the screw holes lever the top up a bit so you can get under it and flip it up.
+Then use something thin in one of the screw holes to lever the top up a bit so you can get under it and flip it up.
 Be careful as it has Wi-Fi and Bluetooth antennas attached to it.